 - 100 hours of uninterrupted printing uses 670 ml on average.

 - 1 week of uninterrupted printing uses 1125.6 ml on average.

-If your prints/printer lead to a higher ml/hour consumption, the resin bottle won’t last as long.
-And, larger prints – large figurines, batch prints, and so on – will consume far more than smaller prints like individual miniatures.
+Larger prints, such as large figurines, and batch prints, will consume far more ml/hour than smaller prints like individual miniatures.